changxi6/CNN_LSTM_CHL7001/README.md

 ## 2.1.
 Idea of financial Market:

 "Buy low, sell high" is the oldest and the most famous criterion in the market.
-However, the real world is more complicated.
-In order to mimic transactions as close as the reality, four trading strategies are developed.
-In other words, the ultimate objective of this experiment is to maximize profits based on the outputs and strategies.
+However, the real world is more complicated than it.
+In order to mimic transactions in reality, four trading strategies are developed.
+The ultimate objective of this experiment is to maximize profits based on the outputs and strategies.

 # 3. Dataset <a class="anchor" id="thedata"></a>